Sending App/Extension Telemetry to Azure Application Insights

 The first thing to do is to create an Application Insights resource in Azure if you don't have one.
 For more information, see Create an Application Insights resource.

-The Application Insights resource is assigned a connection string, which you can see on the Overview page for the resource in Azure.
-Copy this connection string because you'll need it to enable Application Insights in the extension.
+The Azure Application Insights resource is assigned a connection string, which you can see on the Overview page for the resource in Azure.
+Copy this connection string because you'll need it to enable telemetry in the app/extension.

-Add the Application Insights information to the extension's app.json
+Add the Application Insights information to the app/extension

 The next step is to add the

 <connection string> with the string that you copied in the Azure Application Insights overview.
 For more information about the format of the Azure Application Insights connection string, see Connection Strings.

 When done, build the extension package, then publish and install it as usual.
 When the extension is run from Business Central, Azure Application Insights gathers the telemetry data for viewing and analyzing.

 Up until runtime version 7.2 you cannot use the

 "applicationInsightsConnectionString" setting.
 Instead you have to use the

 "applicationInsightsKey" setting which is added using only the instrumentation key from the Azure Application Insights connection string as shown: